alexandrelombard/multiplatform-traffic-simulation/README.md

 - Multiplatform: can be run on the JVM, or can be compiled into Javascript to run in your browser; being written in Kotlin, it could theoretically be compiled to native code
 - Provide a simulation DSL: this allows to describe the simulation environments and scenario with a convenient language
+- It is designed following several Functional Programming principles, making the simulation *almost* thread-safe

 The algorithms and models included in this repository have a live demo, just here: